Hassio77/seleniumDnv/README.md

   -Header navigation to Insights-Maritime: The test consists in navigating using the header menu to other page space (Insights/Maritime), waiting the driver loads, then asserting that URL is the one expected and an element of the page ("Maritime" header title) is being displayed

+  -Veracity login tests: These 3 tests checks the propper behavior of Veracity login, asserting the error messages returned in the several casuistry.

+ The tests are explained also in tests code comments

   --------------------------------------------------------------------------------------------------------